AymanUPC/ds-knn/README.md

 This page is dedicated for the DS-kNN Clustering of Datasets Using Proximity Mining project by the [DTIM Research Group](http://www.essi.upc.edu/dtim) of the ESSI department, UPC.
 We provide here the main benchmark datasets and sources for experimental evaluation of techniques for dataset clustering by topic-wise groups from [OpenML](https://www.openml.org) data.

 ## Description
 * **DS-knn_203ds_OpenML_datasets.csv:** Stores the information about the 203 datasets we retrieved from OpenML and which we annotated with their general subject-areas and more specific entity topics by examining their textual description from OpenML.
-Each dataset has its annotated subject and entity in the *"Subject_Cluster"* and *"Entity_Cluster respectively"*.
+Each dataset has its annotated subject and entity in the *"Subject_Cluster"* and *"Entity_Cluster"* respectively.
 The rest of the columns contain the *content metadata we collect about the overall statistics* of the attributes of the dataset and data stored in them.
 Those are described in our paper.

 * **DS-knn_203ds_OpenML_attributes.csv:** Stores the information about the attributes from the 203 datasets sample we retrieved from OpenML.
 This includes the attribute names and the attribute types.